 Texel Guinea Pig Overview

 The Texel Guinea Pig is a fairly new breed of Guinea Pig, originating in England in the early 1980s.
 The breed was created by crossing a British Rex with a Silkie Guinea Pig.
-The curly-haired Texel variety was officially recognized by the American Cavy Breeders Association (ACBA) in 1988 and has been growing in popularity ever since, so they can be rather difficult to find!
+The curly-haired Texel variety was officially recognized by the American Cavy Breeders Association in 1988 and has been growing in popularity ever since, yet they can be rather difficult to find!

 While these cavies are known to be more docile than their cousins, it’s important to note that all Guineas have unique personalities, no matter the breed, and these personalities become far more apparent as they grow older.

 Depending on the breeder and availability in your area, Texel Guineas can go from anywhere between $20 and $50 or up to $75 in some cases.
 Since the breed has grown so rapidly in popularity, they can be difficult to find at times, and their high demand will naturally drive up prices even higher.
 Be sure to buy your Texel from a reputable breeder who can offer you an initial health guarantee, and avoid general pet shops, as it can be difficult to accurately assess the health of these animals.

 Texel Guinea Pigs are well-known to be the most docile of all cavy varieties and are highly amenable to being handled, even by children.
 Of course, they should be socialized early and handled gently at all times.
 They are calm in personality and nature and are not as active as their short-haired cousins, making them easier to handle and play with outside of their cage.
 That said, this is a generalization, and some Texels may be more active than others.
 As many Texel owners will tell you, they are a rather mischievous breed and can get into trouble if left to their own devices!